chtrembl/azure-cloud/petstore/README.md

 - Azure Key Vault to store sensitive keys

 - Blue/Green Deployments to Pet Store Application via Deployment Slots

-*Please Note, I borrowed the format of these guides from the awesome folks who run Azure Spring Cloud over at https://github.com/microsoft/azure-spring-cloud-training (Be sure to check them out because Azure Spring Cloud rocks and so does that training)*

-## What you should expect
+- Functional Spring Boot code showcasing the Azure SDK's for integrating with these services

-This is not official Microsoft documentation but rather an opinionated approach/guidance.
+## This is not official Microsoft documentation but rather an opinionated approach/guidance

 This is hands-on and will be hands on keyboard.
-However, once complete, this will be running in you're subscription and always readily available.
+However, once complete, this will be running in your subscription and always readily available.
 The Pet Store Application and Pet Store Service are built with Java and Spring Boot.
 You're welcome to import these into your IDE of choice, write code and/or contribute back, however that is not mandatory for these guides.
-As mentioned above, you can use Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.
+As mentioned above, you can use Azure DevOps Pipelines and GitHub Actions to handle the build & deploys for you.

-> 📝 Please Note, you **will need** an Azure Subscription for these guides
+> 📝 Please Note, you **will need** an Azure Subscription and GitHub account for these guides

 ## [00 - Setup your environment](00-setup-your-environment/README.md)

-Prerequisites and environment setup.
+Prerequisites and environment setup (Optionaly you can build/deploy locally)

 ## [01 - Build the Docker Images (Optional and for Local Development Only)](01-build-the-docker-images/README.md)